SamrahSayyed/beginner-projects/README.md

 - Editor: VS Code / Replit / IDLE
 - Version Control: Git & GitHub

----

 ## Feedback

-If you have any tips, ideas, or just want to say hi — feel free to connect!
+If you have any tips, ideas, or would like to say hi, feel free to connect!

 📫 LinkedIn - [Samrah Sayyed]

 🌱 I’m constantly learning and happy to collaborate!